 Seattle is one of the most popular northwestern hubs in the United States, so it’s a breeze to find a quick flight.
-From New York, a direct flight to Seattle takes approximately five to six hours.
+From Boston, a direct flight to Seattle takes approximately five to six hours.
 If you’re traveling from Miami, expect to travel for just under seven hours.
 The farther west your departure city, the shorter the flight.
 From Chicago the trip takes about four and a half hours, and from Los Angeles, flights last just under three hours.

 The Seattle-Tacoma International Airport welcomes more than 45 million passengers per yer on more than 20 airlines.
 Most major U.S. carriers fly into Seattle, including United, American, JetBlue, Southwest, Alaska and Spirit.
 The city is a Delta hub, so it’s easy to find flights from the U.S. and around the world.
 A range of popular international carriers fly into Seattle, including British Airways, Emirates and Lufthansa.

 No trip to Seattle is complete without an umbrella — rainstorms can come out of nowhere, even during a sunny summer day, so it’s best to be prepared.
 Or, do as the locals do and bring a hooded rain jacket to avoid losing your umbrella to high winds.
 Combat sea breezes with a light jacket during the summer.
 If you’re traveling during the winter, prepare for cold temperatures and rainy days with warm winter clothing.
 Another must-have is a pair of comfortable shoes, which can help you navigate Seattle’s compact, hilly downtown core.